mmeteb9/Restaurant-Review-app/README.md

 You have been provided the code for a restaurant reviews website.
 The code has a lot of issues.
 It’s barely usable on a desktop browser, much less a mobile device.
 It also doesn’t include any standard accessibility features, and it doesn’t work offline at all.
 Your job is to update the code to resolve these issues while still maintaining the included functionality.

-### Project Rubric

-Your project will be evaluated by a Udacity code reviewer according to the [Restaurant Reviews project rubric](https://review.udacity.com/#!/rubrics/1090/view).
-Please review for detailed project requirements.
-The rubric should be a resource you refer to periodically to make sure your project meets specifications.

 ### What do I do from here?

 1. In this folder, start up a simple HTTP server to serve up the site files on your local computer.
 Python has some simple tools to do this, and you don't even need to know Python.
 For most people, it's already installed on your computer.